-Fig X – Reachable Address element
+Fig X2 – Reachable Address element

 Address Count: The Address Count field is an integer representing the number of addresses in the Reachable Addresses field.

 Reachable Addresses 1 … N: These fields contain one or more MAC addresses of reachable, i.e. observed, devices.